Volunteer at CareFirst

 CareFirst welcomes volunteers of all age and all capacities.
-Whatever your talents may be, we can match you to an opportunity that could change your life:
+Whatever your talents may be, we can match you to an opportunity!
+No experience is required to become a volunteer at CareFirst – just an interest in helping.

 These volunteers provide emotional support and companionship to hospice patients and their families.
 Visits are made to the patient’s location (i.e. nursing home, extended care facility, or private home) and time is spent interacting with the patient.
 You might just sit and talk, or play cards, or watch a favorite TV program, or talk about current events.
 Visits usually last from 15 minutes to a couple of hours.
 Volunteers do not provide any medical care.